Donald O. Pederson Solid-State Circuits Award

 It is acceptable to nominate an individual or team for more than one TFA for the same work (if the work falls within the scope of the respective TFAs).
 However, the nominee(s) cannot receive more than one TFA for the same work.
 A complete list of IEEE Technical Field Awards is available on the IEEE Web site: See the complete list of awards for links to the forms and the list of past recipients.

-William S. Carter and Stephen M. Trimberger Receive the 2018 IEEE Donald O. Pederson Award in Solid-State Circuits
+Laurence W. Nagel Receives the 2019 IEEE Donald O. Pederson Award in Solid-State Circuits